Slong011/HersheyCompany-financial-analysis/README.md

 ## Key Insights
 - **Capital Structure**
-In 2022, Hershey’s long-term debt was reported at approximately $3.34 million, a reduction from over $4 million in 2021.
+In 2022, Company A’s long-term debt was reported at approximately $3.34 million, a reduction from over $4 million in 2021.
 The company’s debt ratio changed from 0.48 to 0.37, and total equity was recorded at $3.3 million.

 **Operational Indicators**
   Reported financial data reflects: